SquadFM/Squad-Field-Manual/README.md

 * Clear to Engage! - You are allowed to attack!
 * Clip(s) - a special way to reload a gun involving a literal clip (SKS has this)
 * Charlie Foxtrot - Commonly used expression utilizing the military alphabet to stand for clusterfuck.
 * Coax - Nearly all main battle tanks and most infantry fighting vehicles have a coaxial machine gun mounted to fire along a parallel axis to the main gun.
-Coaxial weapons are usually aimed by use of the main gun control.
+Coaxial weapons are usually aimed by the use of the main gun control.
 It is usually used to engage infantry or other "soft" targets where the use of the main gun would be dangerous, ineffective, or wasteful.
 * Commander - Commanding SL
 * CN - China
 * CONOPS - Concept of Operations